henrikhorluck/tdt4140-washlists/README.md

 any changes to the code, it will hot-reload.

 #### Production
-To run in prodction mode, you will instead need to first build the project, before starting the server in production mode which is done using the following commands:
+To run in production mode, you will instead need to first build the project, before starting the server in production mode which is done using the following commands:

 ```bash